 If you’re starting at The University of Wolverhampton this January, then let me give you a warm welcome!
 The Student’s Union has a lot to offer – from societies to other awesome events, we have it all!
 But, before I go into all of that, let me give you a few “top tips”, on being a new student here at Wolves.

 Sometimes, you can get so bogged down with work in the first few weeks; you end up forgetting about all of the events that are happening on Campus.
 Make sure you come along to Refreshers events, and take a look at our Societies – there’s something for everyone!
 Getting the balance right between social and study is essential.

 2. Keep Fit and Stay Healthy

 The “Freshers 10”, for those who don’t know, is about the weight you can gain when you first go to Uni.
 A combination of alcohol, takeaway, and sitting in class all day, REALLY takes its toll on the body – so make sure you keep fit!
-Obviously, splash out during Refreshers and have fun, but make sure to keep up the exercise (the Uni has a gym – so snap up your membership!) and check out the new gym buddies scheme here, and start eating healthier as soon as possible, check out Well@Wolves recipe cards.
+Obviously, splash out during Refreshers and have fun, but make sure to keep up the exercise (the Uni has a gym – so snap up your membership!) and start eating healthier as soon as possible (check out Well@Wolves recipe cards).
 As someone who turned Freshers 10 into Freshers 50 – I wish I’d have thought about this sooner.

 3. Check your Uni Email